christophernhill/nese/network/file_transfer_performance/measurement/README.md

-# Material for checking basic network and storage performace
+# Material for checking basic network and storage performace for file transfer

 ## Overview